Thegirlwiththedesktop/Vehicle-type-Recognition/README.txt

 Have a basic knowledge about CNNs

 NB.
-The saved models are inside the datasets folder
+The saved models are inside the datasets folder  #demo notebook and saved models too big to upload on github, even after compression (*to upload demo video instead)

 notable source/dataset source: https://www.kaggle.com/helibu/cnn-and-resnet-car-and-truck-classification/